Parts of a Door: Learn About the Anatomy of a Door

-If you’re embarking on a door replacement or new build project and you’re overwhelmed with all of the technical terms, we’ve got you.
+If you’re embarking on a door replacement or new build project and you’re overwhelmed with all the technical terms, we’ve got you covered.
 This post breaks down all the parts of a door so you can understand the terminology and how all the parts and pieces come together.
 Understanding the basic parts of a door makes it easier to talk with contractors and dealers to choose the right door for your project.

 Head jambThe top horizontal section of a door or window frame is called the head jamb.

 When two individual windows or a door and window are joined, the seam between the frames of the two units is called the mull, which is short for mullion.
 In this case, a door jamb has been joined to a window/sidelight jamb.
 The seam is typically hidden with a piece of trim called a mull casing (See additional definition below).

 SillSills are the bottom component of a door frame.
 They are the part of the door that gets sealed and fastened to the floor.
 Only exterior doors (those that lead to the outdoors or garages) have sills.
 Learn how to prep a floor for a door sill.

 ThresholdA threshold is the protective cap that covers the sill.
 It is typically sloped toward the outside to help shed water.
 Thresholds are made of durable materials like metal or fiberglass because they need to be strong enough to withstand foot traffic.